viperML/neohome/src/content/blog/cross/index.md

 Note that the compiler must be able to produce compiled programs of the target system.
 There are other tools too, like `gdb` or `qemu`, that are also configured for some target system.

-# Native build through emulation
+## Native build through emulation

-To begin with, I want to talk about using NixOS's [`binfmt`](https://docs.kernel.org/admin-guide/binfmt-misc.html) module, that allows you to run binaries of other systems through qemu.
+To begin with, I want to talk about using NixOS's [`binfmt`](https://docs.kernel.org/admin-guide/binfmt-misc.html) module, that allows you to run binaries of other systems through QEMU.
 In this model, the systems table doesn't have a difference between the build and target system, but the build tools are emulated:

 |                  | system (runs on) |
 | ---------------- | ---------------- |